 We don’t know why but fashion trends are not making it to this Central European country.

 Pharmacy’s – Where’s the Pepto?

 Forget Wal-Mart, forget CVS.
 They don’t exist here.
-Living in Prague means you have to go the pharmacy for literally everything AND you have to ask for it.
+Living in Prague means you have to go to the pharmacy for literally everything AND you have to ask for it.

 Have a tummy ache, ask the pharmacist what to take.
 Need some rubbing alcohol, ask the pharmacist for it.
 Out of contact lens solution, ask the pharmacist for it.
 No, not the sales clerk, the pharmacist.

-See, here in Prague (and elsewhere in Europe) you can’t just randomly stock up on anything and everything you want to self medicate.
+See, here (and elsewhere in Europe) you can’t just randomly stock up on anything and everything you want to self medicate.
 You have to actually talk to a professional who is trained to give you the over the counter medicines you need, inform you about how to take them, and warn you about any side effects or interactions.
 Crazy, we know!